 Cooking with Coconut Oil

 Refined coconut oil makes a wonderful all-purpose cooking oil.
-I keep a bucket of refined coconut oil next to our stove, which we use it for eggs, vegetables, meats, and any other cooked dishes that we don’t want to taste like coconut.
+I keep a bucket of refined coconut oil next to our stove, where we use it for eggs, vegetables, meats, and any other cooked dishes that we don’t want to taste like coconut.

 I use virgin coconut oil for sweeter cooking, like when we’re making butternut squash fries, sautéed apples, or pancakes.
 As I mentioned earlier, I think the coconut flavor goes really well with these types of flavors.